-&lt;sup>230Failure to afford a prisoner a regular trial in accordance with the 1929 Geneva Convention resulted in some convictions by post-World War II tribunals.
+&lt;sup>237Failure to afford a prisoner a regular trial in accordance with the 1929 Geneva Convention resulted in some convictions by post-World War II tribunals.
 Japan, for example, adopted a policy proclaiming enemy airmen who participated in bombing raids against Japanese territory to be violators of the law of war and subject to execution.
-This "Enemy Airmen Act" resulted in the deaths of many captured American fliers after alledgedly sham trials.
-See Trial of Lieutenant General Shigeru Sawada and Three Others, 5 LRTWC 1 (U.S. Military Commission, Shanghai 1946), reprinted in POW DOCUMENTS, supra note 108, doc. no. 78 (four Japanese officers convicted of denying fair trial to captured "Doolittle Raiders"); Trial of Lieutenant General Harukei Isayama and Seven Others, 5 LRTWC 60 (U.S. Military Commission, Shanghai 1946), reprinted in POW DOCUMENTS, supra note 108, doc. no. 82 (conviction for "permitting and participating in an illegal and false trial" of American POWs).
+This "Enemy Airmen Act" resulted in the deaths of many captured American fliers after allegedly sham trials.
+See Trial of Lieutenant General Shigeru Sawada and Three Others, 5 LRTWC 1 (U.S. Military Commission, Shanghai 1946), reprinted in POW DOCUMENTS, supra note 117, doc. no. 78 (four Japanese officers convicted of denying fair trial to captured "Doolittle Raiders"); Trial of Lieutenant General Harukei Isayama and Seven Others, 5 LRTWC 60 (U.S. Military Commission, Shanghai 1946), reprinted in POW DOCUMENTS, supra note 117, doc. no. 82 (continued...)